-Planning Suggestion: If you are planning to exercise ISOs before December 31, 2016, consider deferring the exercise until after that date and sometime before April 15, 2017.
-Any AMT on such exercise would likely not be due until April 15, 2018, after the required one-year holding period for the stock has been met.
-At that time the option shares can be sold at long-term capital gains rates, with a portion of the proceeds used to pay the 2017 AMT liability.
+Planning Suggestion: If you are planning to exercise ISOs before December 31, 2018, that trigger AMT, consider deferring the exercise until early in 2019.
+Any AMT on such exercise would likely not be due until April 15, 2020, after the required one-year holding period for the stock has been met.
+At that time the option shares can be sold at long-term capital gains rates, with a portion of the proceeds used to pay the 2019 AMT liability.